Who We Are...

 Nestled in the rural community of Ardrossan, Alberta, you will find the little white church (and it's newer additions) known as the Ardrossan United Church.
 It is a welcoming and inviting place to worship and experience fellowship.
 All are welcome at AUC.

 Music is an integral part our weekly worship service.
-We have a choir and a worship band that lead and everyone sings along.

 Our Mission Statement